SD Seminar

 – Understanding university education-related systems, laws, and organizations for high-quality work –

-(Concurrently serving as the Director of the Academic Affairs Division))
+Director of the Science Administration Division (concurrently serving as the Director of the Academic Affairs Division)

 13:50-17:00